 Should you use a one size fits all preliminary contract for your Italian property purchase?

-Before you sign a preliminary contract for an Italian property purchase, it is crucial to think about your personal situation.
+Before you sign a preliminary contract when buying an Italian property, it is crucial to think about your personal situation.
 For example, is your purchase contingent on getting a mortgage or do you need to sell another property in order to complete this purchase?
 If your purchase is subject to certain circumstances, you should personalise your preliminary contract by adding conditions precedent.

 Italian estate agents often use a standard preliminary contract template.
 This type of one size fits all preliminary contract may not be appropriate for your situation.